 - Sleep restriction, which means depriving the body of sleep until it increases tiredness and makes you want to fall immediately the next night.

-- Using medications such as Etizolam, which is excellent for dealing with insomnia and anxiety and giving you a feeling of peace.
+- Using medications, which is excellent for dealing with insomnia and anxiety and giving you a feeling of peace.

 - Cognitive therapy, which involves group therapy and also one-on-one counseling.